Estimated reading time: 7 minutes

 Dubai is a trendy global city that attracts movie stars, sports stars and the rich and famous.

-Besides a luxury lifestyle, swish homes and hotels and miles of beaches, Dubai is also an international hub for business and finance that provides thousands of well-paid jobs.
+Besides a luxury lifestyle, swish homes, hotels, and miles of beaches, Dubai is also an international hub for business and finance, providing thousands of well-paid jobs.

 Why Do Expats Move To Dubai?

 British expats move to Dubai for one of two main reasons –

 - Tax-free earnings while progressing a career with a top international company